 Most people consider the summer months (late November through mid-March) to be the best time to visit New Zealand.
 This is true, even though it will be it’s a bit more crowded.
 However, one of the most important travel tips for New Zealand in the summer is to always bring sunscreen as the sun in New Zealand is dangerous due to a hole in our ozone!

 Are there other important New Zealand travel tips that I missed?
 What are some helpful travel tips for New Zealand you would give, or that helped you before visiting?

 - The best hikes in New Zealand

 - Your complete New Zealand road trip guide

-- 16 of the best things to do in Auckland
+- The best things to do in Auckland

 Love this article?
 Pin it for later!